 We conduct our business through operating subsidiaries that in some cases include non-controlling shareholders and investments with third parties (related to project financing activities and our affiliate Roma Multiservizi).
 While we generally consider entering into such partnerships or investments to be positive developments, various disadvantages may result from the participation of non-controlling shareholders whose interests may not always be aligned with ours.
 Some of these disadvantages may, among other things, result in our inability to implement organizational efficiencies and transfer cash and assets from one subsidiary to another in order to allocate assets most effectively.
 In addition, we may have to make payments in connection with put options and earn-out agreements with non-controlling shareholders.

-As of March 31, 2017, these arrangements only related to a put option in connection with Sicura S.p.A., with a potential liability estimated in €5.4 million.
-The Company exercised the related call option on June 30, 2017 and paid, on August 10 2017.
-On January 15, 2018 the subsidiary Manutencoop International FM S.r.l. ("MINT") transferred a stake of 30% of the capital of Manutencoop France S.a.r.l. (a company established for the purpose of developing commercial initiatives on French territory, with registered office in Paris) to TMS Servizi Integrati S.r.l., a company incorporated under Italian law.
+On January 15, 2018 the subsidiary Rekeep World S.r.l. (formerly "Manutencoop International FM S.r.l.") transferred a stake of 30% of the capital of Manutencoop France S.a.r.l. (a company established for the purpose of developing commercial initiatives on French territory, with registered office in Paris) to TMS Servizi Integrati S.r.l., a company incorporated under Italian law.
 Following this transfer, the Group's percentage of ownership of Manutencoop France S.a.r.l. amounted to 70%.
-The Investment Agreement signed on October 6, 2017 provided for the minority shareholder to be granted a Put option exercisable by June 30, 2023, linked to a further call option expiring by June 30, 2025 granted to MINT if the put option has not been exercised.
+The Investment Agreement signed on October 6, 2017 provided for the minority shareholder to be granted a Put option exercisable by June 30, 2023, linked to a further call option expiring by June 30, 2025 granted to Rekeep World if the put option has not been exercised.
 These options will be recognized as a potential financial liability in the Consolidated Financial Statements until the effective exercise date, on the basis of estimates updated annually in relation to the results of the French company.